 After determining the total amount of airflow needed, it is time to select a system.
 We offer three types of systems:

 Superior System: Zoned Cooling with multiple QuietCool Energy Saver or Stealth Pro fans in the system.

 Advanced System: Zoned Cooling with multiple QuietCool Classic or Trident Pro fans in the system.

 Basic System: Central Cooling with a single QuietCool fan located centrally in the home.
 These fans can be from either the Classic or Professional Series.

 A centrally installed system is a single fan system that is installed in a central location in the home, as the name implies.
 A single system would typically be installed at the midpoint of a single story home, or at the top of the stairs in a two-story home.
 A single QuietCool system will nicely ventilate an entire home, but lacks the individual room control that a zoned system offers.

 A multi-fan zoned system gives the homeowner maximum control over their ventilation and cooling needs.
 When sizing a zoned system, the combined CFM of all zoned units (not each individual fan) needs to add up to the total CFM requirements.
-All zoned fans can be turned on simultaneously when the entire home needs to be cooled, but a zoned system allows individual bedroom control, for example, and thus zoned systems need to be sized for the zones.
+All zoned fans can be turned on simultaneously when the entire home needs to be cooled.
+A zoned system also allows individual bedroom control, however, and allows for more specific airflow control.